SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 Keyless deployment of *factory* contracts is suitable as factories are meant to be publicly used.
 But for your contracts, consider whether it's OK for any stranger to deploy them. e.g. if the contract assigns administrator privileges on deployment, the stranger who deployed your contract may become administrator, which you wouldn't want.
 So you'd either need to modify your code, or use a keylessly-deployed factory instead.

-If your contract uses `msg.sender` in the constructor, the value will be the address of the single-use account that nobody owns or controls, which is probably not what you'd expect or want, so you'd need to modify the code.
+If your contract uses `msg.sender` in the constructor, the value will be the address of the single-use account that nobody owns or controls, which is not what you'd expect or want, so you'd need to modify the code.
 See [Issues to be aware of](#issues-to-be-aware-of).

-Keyless deployment is more expensive than other methods because the gas price in the transaction has been set to 100 Gwei, a value that is likely to be higher than in the prevailing gas fee market of most blockchains.
+Keyless deployment is more expensive than other methods because the gas price in the transaction has been set to 100 Gwei, a value that is likely to be higher than in the gas fee market of most blockchains.
 The value cannot vary because that would cause different transaction bytecode (which would then cause a different contract address).
 On some blockchains the market gas price may be 10 Gwei, in which case you'd be paying 10 times the market rate for keyless deployment.

 To deploy your contract keylessly just copy, rename and customize `deployKeylessly-TESTERC20.js`, then run:
 ```
 yarn hardhat run --network [blockchain name] scripts/deployKeylessly-[contract name].js
 ```
 The script will check whether compilation artifacts of your contract exists under the `artifacts-saved` directory, and if so it will ask you whether you want to overwrite it by a possibly newer version from the `artifacts` directory.
-If you had already deployed your contract keylessly on other live blockchains and want it to get the same address, press 'n', otherwise different transaction bytecode may be broadcast, causing a different contract address.
+If you had already deployed your contract keylessly on other live blockchains and want it to get the same address, press 'n', otherwise different transaction bytecode may be submitted, causing a different contract address.

 ## Upgradeable contracts
 If you have upgradeable contracts that follow the UUPS proxy pattern (as recommended by OpenZeppelin in [Transparent vs UUPS Proxies](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent-vs-uups) then there are two different options this repository can help you with:
 - Deploy both your implementation and `ERC1967Proxy` contracts keylessly by using a customized version of `scripts/deployKeylessly-TESTERC20UG.js`;
-  - `ERC1967Proxy` has a constructor that takes the address of the implementation and initialization arguments.
-These affect the address, so you'd have to make sure that they are kept the same when deploying on each blockchain.
-That means the implementation contract shouldn't be deployed normally as then its own address would be dependent on account nonce.
-- Deploy your implementation normally and `ERC1967Proxy` contract via a keylessly-deployed CREATE3 factory by using a customized version of `scripts/deployViaCREATE3-TESTERC20UG.js`.
+- Create a customized version of `scripts/deployViaCREATE3-TESTERC20UG.js` which will deploy your implementation normally and `ERC1967Proxy` contract via a keylessly-deployed CREATE3 factory.
-  - Your contract can be deployed normally because by using CREATE3 to deploy `ERC1967Proxy`, the constructor arguments won't affect the address, because contract bytecode isn't used for address calculation.
-So regardless of what address your contract is deployed to (and even if source code is different), the proxy will always have the same expected address (as long as other critical variables like salt, and solidity compiler configuration are unchanged).
+  - It's OK that your contract is deployed normally because by using CREATE3 to deploy `ERC1967Proxy`, the constructor arguments (which includes the address of the implementation contract) won't affect the address, because contract bytecode isn't used for address calculation.
+So regardless of what address your implementation contract is deployed to (and even if source code is different), the proxy will always have the same expected address (as long as other critical variables like salt, and solidity compiler configuration are unchanged).

 When it comes time to upgrade your contract, you can use a customized version of `scripts/upgrade-TESTERC20UG.js`, which simply calls `upgradeProxy` in OpenZeppelin's [Upgrades Plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x).
-The originally-deployed `ERC1967Proxy` contract will remain, but point to a new version of your contract that's deployed normally.
+The originally-deployed `ERC1967Proxy` contract will remain, but point to a new version of your contract that was deployed normally.

 ## Problems that this tool solves
 There are various possible paths that you can take to achieve the goal of deploying contracts to the same address on multiple blockchains, and there are pitfalls in each.
 Some are discussed below.

-### Deploy normally synchronizing nonces
+### Deploying normally, synchronizing nonces
+This is probably the most commonly known way to try to have the same addresses across multiple blockchains.

 Contracts that are deployed normally have their addresses calculated based on the address and nonce of the account that does the deployment.
 Nonce is a transaction count.
 So in order for contracts to get the same addresses on multiple blockchains, the number of transactions need to be the same in the account on each blockchain.
 So great care needs to be taken so that transactions don't happen accidentally.
-Sometimes transactions can fail but still increase nonce.
+Sometimes transactions can fail (e.g. out of gas) but still increase nonce.

-Many of the popular multi-blockchain platforms, such as UniSwap and OpenGSN, tried nonce synchronization but eventually failed to maintain same addresses across the blockchains that they support.
+Many of the popular multi-blockchain platforms, such as UniSwap and OpenGSN, tried nonce synchronization but still eventually failed to maintain same addresses across the blockchains that they support.

 The contract bytecode that is deployed must be kept the same for each blockchain.
 Changes in source code (including spaces and comment text), constructor arguments or compiler settings can change the bytecode and cause a different address.

-This is a precarious method for having same addresses on multiple blockchains, and is therefore not recommended.
+This is a precarious method for trying to have the same addresses on multiple blockchains, and is therefore not recommended.

 ### Using an existing factory that wasn't deployed keylessly
 There are CREATE2 and CREATE3 factories that have already been deployed by other people and mostly via transactions signed by their own accounts.
 They may have been deployed only to some blockchains but not others that you may one day want to use.

-If you used such a factory to deploy your contracts on some blockchains, then if one day a new blockchain appears and you want to use that, you may then have to ask the original deployer of the factory to also deploy the same factory onto the new blockchain, and hope that he does so.
+If you used such a factory to deploy your contracts on some blockchains, then if one day a new blockchain appears that you want to use, you may then have to ask the original deployer of the factory to also deploy the same factory onto the new blockchain, and hope that he does so.
 It'd have to be done from his account, as only he has the private key.
 If he doesn't do it then you can't have your contract on the new blockchain at the desired same address.

 Also, if he does try factory deployment and it fails, his account nonce may increase.
 The nonce can also increase if he made some other transaction in the account before.
 With a different nonce, it'd no longer be possible to deploy the factory contract to the same address, which would mean that you'd no longer be able to deploy your contracts to the same address as on the other blockchains that you had deployed onto before.